standard-procedure/plumbing/README.md

   await { @person.job_title }
   # => "Sales assistant"

-  # `greet_slowly` is a query so will block until a response is received
+  # by using `await`, we will block until `greet_slowly` has returned a value
   await { @person.greet_slowly }
   # =>  "H E L L O"

-  # we're not awaiting the result, so this will run in the background (unless we're using inline mode)
+  # this time, we're not awaiting the result, so this will run in the background (unless we're using inline mode)
   @person.greet_slowly

-  # This will run in the background
+  # this will run in the background
   @person.promote
-  # this will block, as we wait for the result from #job_title and #job_title will not run until after #promote has completed
+  # this will block - it will not return until the previous calls, #greet_slowly, #promote, and this call to #job_title have completed
   await { @person.job_title }
   # => "Sales manager"
 ```